thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 financial instruments into a single, tradeable item that is typically secured by the underlying instruments held as collateral by the underwriter.
-Many structured product underwriters do not focus on trading the underlying products, instead, the underwriters’ goal is to handle the execution, assignment, and transfer of the underlying in an efficient manner to minimize the structured product’s price volatility due to the settlement operations of the underlying.
+Many structured product underwriters do not focus on trading the underlying products; instead, the underwriters’ goal is to handle the execution, assignment, and transfer of the underlying in an efficient manner to minimize the structured product’s price volatility from settlement operations.
 By acting as an efficient clearinghouse, the Valorem protocol allows structured product protocols to bypass open market actions such as the sale of underlying options.
-If an appropriate counter-party has been identified, and the counter party’s protocol has also integrated the Valorem protocol into its smart contracts, then the entire structured note creation process could be fully automated upon receipt of the purchaser’s intent to purchase.
+If an appropriate counter-party has been identified, and the counter party’s protocol has also integrated the Valorem protocol into its smart contracts, then the entire structured product creation process could be fully automated upon receipt of the purchaser’s intent to purchase.
 The Valorem protocol’s unique vault mechanism decreases the credit risk of the product by guaranteeing the full availability of the collateral